uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/LTW.md

 The FHIR exchange style used [FHIR Message](https://hl7.org/fhir/R4/messaging.html) following [laboratory-order](MessageDefinition-laboratory-order.html) message definition.
 This definition is based on HL7 v2 `OML_O21 Laboratory Order` which simplifies conversion to/from pipe+hat (v2) and json (FHIR) formats.

-> At present the NW GLH Laboratory Information Management System (LIMS) will not support HL7 FHIR.
+> At present, the NW GLH Laboratory Information Management System (LIMS) will not support HL7 FHIR.
 The Regional Integration Exchange (RIE) will perform conversion between v2 and FHIR formats.

 This message is an [aggregate (DDD)](https://martinfowler.com/bliki/DDD_Aggregate.html)/[archetype](https://en.wikipedia.org/wiki/Archetype_(information_science)) and so is a collection of FHIR Resources (similar to v2 segements) which is described in [Genomic Test Order](Questionnaire-GenomicTestOrder.html).